 Schools do not have to keep copies of DBS certificates in order to fulfil the duty of maintaining the single central record.
-Where schools choose to retain a copy, in order to comply with the Data Protection Act, they should not be retained for longer than 6 months unless there is a good reason to do so.
+Where schools choose to retain a copy, inorder to comply with the Data Protection Act, they should not be retained for longer than 6 months unless there is a good reason to do so.
+This also applies to anyprinted confirmation of a clear check produced by the on-line DBS system.

-A copy of the other documents used to verify the successful candidate's identity, right to work in the UK, checks undertaken where the individual has lived or worked abroad and required qualifications, should be kept on the individual's personnel file.
+A copy of the other documents used to verify the successful candidate's identity, rightto work in the UK, checks undertaken where the individual has lived or workedabroad and required qualifications, should be kept on the individual's personnel file.